Latest match review panel charges: eight players banned followuing Super League Easter weekend

-17 charges, eight players banned by match review panel following Super League round 8
+Match review panel: 17 charges, 8 players suspended, 2 more facing bans following latest Super League round

 The RFL’s match review panel have issued 17 charges following Betfred Super League round eight.